Manage Work Orders

 Edit Existing WO

-Click on Work Orders on the left to get to the Work Order Index screen.
-Click a Work Order number to access the WO record.
+Select Work Orders from the side menu to open the Work Order Index screen.
+From the index, select a Work Order number to open the corresponding Work Order record.

 Delete Task

-If a task was entered by accident, click the red circle to the right of the task row to remove it.
+If a task is added in error, it can be removed by selecting the red icon located to the right of the task row.

 Edit WO Details

-To edit WO information such as scheduled date, assignee's, type and priority, click the Gear icon on the top right and choose Edit.
+To edit WO information such as scheduled date, assignee's, type and priority, click the three dot icon on the top right and choose Edit.

 Back To Top